jamespost/JTPAudio_InteractiveAudioSystem/Docs/Production/Production Plan Milestone 2.md

 The following issues must be resolved before Milestone 2 can be considered complete:

-1. **Enemy Spawn Colliders:** Enemies spawn with colliders that "bump" the player.
+1. **Enemy Spawn Colliders:[FIXED]** Enemies spawn with colliders that "bump" the player.
 This may be caused by enemies pooling from the same location as the player start when their colliders are activated.

 2. **Wave Count UI: [FIXED]** The current wave count does not properly update in the UI.